We are both college professors at the University of Washington in Seattle.

-We are teaching this course as a one-credit, once-a-week lecture at the University of Washington during Spring Quarter 2017.
+We taught the course as a one-credit, once-a-week lecture at the University of Washington during Spring Quarter 2017.
 Our course syllabus and readings, tools, and case studies are all available on this website.
-We are recorded video of the lectures and will share the edited video here.
-Our intention is to expand the class to a full three-credit course in Autumn 2017.
-In the meantime, connoisseurs of bullshit may enjoy the course syllabus, readings, tools, and case studies that we have developed.
+We are recorded video of the lectures, and have made the edited videos available here as well.
+We will be expanding the class to a full three-credit course in Autumn 2017, taught it again in Autumn 2018, and plan to offer it annually during the autumn quarter.

 As we explain on our home page, we feel that the world has become over-saturated with bullshit and we're sick of it.
 However modest, this course is our attempt to fight back.